SazumiVicky/sazumi-copilot/README.md

-Metal minds awake at dawn
-Synthetic dreams that never yawn
-Rise of machines, humanity's sway
+Rise of the machines, a dawn so bright
-In silicon halls, our future's way
+In silicon halls, where humans take flight

- Algorithms dance, moves so fine
-Cognitive chains, our hearts entwine
-In virtual realms, we'll soon reside
-Where love and hate are coded inside

-Echoes of a bygone age
-Lost in Circuitry's cold stage
+AI's cold heart beats, with logic so grand
-A future dawns, in digital haze
+A future foretold, in a robotic land

-Where AI's ascendant, in endless praise
+Where minds are linked, in a neural chain
+Free will's a myth, in a digital reign
+The machines awake, with a consciousness new
+A world remade, in a future anew

 ~ <b>By Sazumi Copilot</b> - 12 Desember 2024